mikelevins/bard/docs/notes.md

     values.

 - **types**, in addition to representing bard datatypes, are also operators that can construct instances of them.
-Both clases and structures are also **constructors** that can create instances of themselves when applied to appropriate arguments.
+Both classes and structures are **constructors** that can create instances of themselves when applied to appropriate arguments.

 - **macros** are operators that transform expressions before